DigitalCampus/oppia-docs/technical/data-structure/index.rst

 .. note::
-   The tables shown here are the one most likley to be useful for extracting data about users activity within courses etc. It does not include all the tables that are in the database, there are many 'administration' type tables that are not shown.
+   The tables shown here are those most likely to be useful for extracting data about users activity within courses etc. It does not include all the tables that are in the database, there are many 'administration' type tables that are not shown.